Spanning tree congestion of proper interval graphs: Introduction

-Recently, Lin and Lin~\cite{LinL25} have announced a polynomial-time algorithm for {\STC} on interval graphs.
-However, after their announcement, we noticed that a known hardness proof can be easily modified to prove the NP-completeness of {\STC} on interval graphs as mentioned above.
-Unless $\mathrm{P} = \mathrm{NP}$, these results contradict each other.
-We had a close look at their paper, but the descriptions there contain gaps that make the algorithm difficult to verify in its current form.
-A subsequent private communication with the authors of~\cite{LinL25} indicated that, in light of the NP-hardness result, they think that their algorithm is incorrect~\cite{LinL25p}.
+In 2025, Lin and Lin~\cite{LinL25} presented a polynomial-time algorithm for {\STC} on interval graphs.
+However, as mentioned above, the updated full version of Lampis et al.~\cite[Theorem~9]{LampisMNOVV25arxiv} proves that the problem is NP-complete on interval graphs.
+Unless $\mathrm{P} = \mathrm{NP}$, the claimed algorithm and the hardness result are incompatible.
+After examining the paper of Lin and Lin, we found gaps in the description that prevent us from verifying the algorithm in its current form.
+A subsequent private communication with the authors indicated that, in light of the NP-hardness result, they now believe their algorithm to be incorrect~\cite{LinL25p}.